Under Medieval Hungary & the Ottoman Empire

 The Habsburg Period (1686-1918)

 In fact, thousands of Jewish settlers came to Hungary from Austria and the Czech lands (Bohemia, Moravia, Silesia) in the 18th century, when the Habsburgs passed a marriage law that forbade all but the first-born son in a Jewish family to get married.
-In Hungary, this wasn't the case and they were also permitted to settle on the properties of the aristocracy and work as stewards of their estates.
-One of the biggest Jewish communities emerged in Óbuda, today part of Budapest, on the dominions of the Zichy family.
-Over time, the more enlightened landlord welcomed Jewish settlers when they saw how much profit they generated for them and in return allowed them to build houses, schools, and synagogues.
+In Hungary, this law wasn't in place and Jews were permitted to settle on the properties of the aristocracy and manage their estates.

 Many Polish Jews migrated to eastern Hungary after the 1772 partition of Poland when Galicia – a region just northeast of Hungary – became part of the Habsburg territories.
 This area was the hotbed of the Hasidic Jewish movements and several well-known Hasidic dynasties, like the Satmars, originated in eastern Hungary.
 Polish Jews, in general, were poorer, more religious, and less educated than those who immigrated from Austria, Moravia, and Bohemia.

-By the mid-19th century, there was a sharp divide between progressive Jews, most of whom lived in Budapest and other big cities, and orthodox Jews, who were mainly in the countryside and were mocked as "Ostjuden" (Eastern Jews) by both fellow Jews and Christians.
+By the mid-19th century, there was a sharp divide between progressive Jews, most of whom lived in Budapest and other big cities, and orthodox Jews, who were mainly in the countryside and mocked as "Ostjuden" (Eastern Jews) by both fellow Jews and Christians.

 Jews were punching above their weight in arts and sciences, too.
 Ironically, many of them became famous only after they fled the increasingly anti-Semitic Hungary after World War I. These include John von Neumann, Leo Szilard, Dennis Gabor, Edward Teller, Eugene Wigner, Michael Polanyi, Marcel Breuer, László Moholy Nagy, Robert Capa, and Andre Kertész.